AlirezaDastyar/ExecutorPlus/README.md

     /**
     * Search method searches between files and deal with sub-dirs
     * like a recursive search but insted of calling it self again,
-    * creates a task and submit the to the executor.
+    * creates a task and submits it to the executor.
     * so each sub-dir to search will be a task for excutor to search.
     *
     * @param path main directory to search
     * @param search the file name to search
     **/